Interviews with Corresponding Authors of Video Gallery

 Dr. Bonavina has been nominated Honorary Member of the American college of Surgeons and of the Association of Laparoscopic Surgeons of Great Britain & Ireland.
 He is an active member of the Italian Society of Surgery, European Surgical Association, Académie National de Chirurgie, American Foregut Society, International Society for Diseases of the Esophagus, Society for Surgery of the Alimentary Tract, and World Society of Emergency Surgery.
 He has also served as past-president of the European Foregut Society.

-Dr. Bonavina think surgical education is a lifelong process and visual cues through audio-visual material have a great potential to enhance this pathway.
+Dr. Bonavina thinks surgical education is a lifelong process and visual cues through audio-visual material have a great potential to enhance this pathway.
 Video-based surgical education has been shown to be effective for teaching/learning surgical skills and operative techniques, and represents a very useful addition to the curriculum of medical students, surgical trainees, and expert surgeons as well.
 A structured platform providing well edited videos is a potent resource to augment practical knowledge and to integrate the information provided by articles in surgical journals.

 Dr. Bonavina also would like to view more videos from peer professionals on laparoscopic treatment of colovesical fistula.
 He believes that high-quality videos demonstrating both laparoscopic and robotic techniques for CVF repair performed by expert surgeons and urologists cooperating in different clinical scenarios and hospital settings can further contribute to standardization of minimally invasive surgical care and better surgical outcomes with low conversion rates in these patients.